Our history

 Establishment of a subsidiary in ZERA India 2005

-2005/2006 AMIS meter
+2005/2006 AMIS counter

-AMIS meter remote disconnection (breaker)
+AMIS meter remote shutdown (breaker)

 PPCS - 2008